 There are downsides to both types and situations where one type of locus of control works better than others.

 Here are a few benefits of having an internal locus of control, according to Mathias Seger:

 - Belief in one’s control over their life

 - Self-efficacy, job effectiveness, and higher achievement

 - Increase leadership adaptability

 There are also some disadvantages to having an internal locus of control.
-These include:

 - Being often “brutally honest” which can leave people feeling wounded by their direct manner